awsdocs/amazon-fsx-windows-user-guide/doc_source/migrate-files-fsx.md

 # Migrating Existing File Storage to Amazon FSx for Windows File Server<a name="migrate-files-fsx"></a>

-Two options are available to migrate your existing files to Amazon FSx for Windows File Server file systems:
-+ AWS DataSync service
-+ Robust file copy \(robocopy\)

-AWS DataSync is an online data transfer service designed to simplify, automate, and accelerate copying large amounts of data to and from AWS storage services\.
+If you’d like to migrate your existing files to Amazon FSx for Windows File Server file systems, we recommend using AWS DataSync, an online data transfer service designed to simplify, automate, and accelerate copying large amounts of data to and from AWS storage services\.
 DataSync copies data over the internet or AWS Direct Connect\.
 As a fully managed service, DataSync removes much of the need to modify applications, develop scripts, or manage infrastructure\.
-For more information, see [Migrating Existing Files to Amazon FSx for Windows File Server Using AWS DataSync](migrate-files-to-fsx-datasync.md)\.
+For more information, see For more information, see [Migrating Existing Files to Amazon FSx for Windows File Server Using AWS DataSync](migrate-files-to-fsx-datasync.md)\.

 **Note**
-DataSync does not currently support copying NTFS system access control lists \(SACLs\), which are used by administrators to log attempts to access a secured object\.
+While DataSync does support copying NTFS access control lists \(ACLs\), it does not currently support copying file audit control information, also known as NTFS System Access Control Lists \(SACLs\)\.
+SACLs are used by administrators to control audit logging of user attempts to access files\.
+For more information, see [How DataSync Handles Metadata and Special Files](https://docs.aws.amazon.com/datasync/latest/userguide/special-files.html) in the *AWS DataSync User Guide*\.
 If you need to copy SACLs into your Amazon FSx file system, we recommend that you use Robocopy\.
-To learn more, see [How DataSync Handles Metadata and Special Files](https://docs.aws.amazon.com/datasync/latest/userguide/special-files.html) in the *AWS DataSync User Guide*\.
+For more information, see [Migrating Existing Files to Amazon FSx for Windows File Server Using Robocopy](migrate-files-to-fsx.md)\.

-Robust File Copy, or Robocopy, is a command\-line directory and file replication command set for Microsoft Windows\.
-For detailed procedures on how to use Robocopy with Amazon FSx for Windows File Server, see [Migrating Existing Files to Amazon FSx for Windows File Server Using Robocopy](migrate-files-to-fsx.md)\.
+As an alternative solution, you can use Robust File Copy, or Robocopy, which is a command\-line directory and file replication command set for Microsoft Windows\.
+For detailed procedures on how to use Robocopy to migrate file storage to Amazon FSx for Windows File Server, see [Migrating Existing Files to Amazon FSx for Windows File Server Using Robocopy](migrate-files-to-fsx.md)\.

 ## Best Practices for Migrating Existing File Storage to Amazon FSx for Windows File Server<a name="migrate-best-practices"></a>